yenhsunlin/snorer/snorer_docs/docs/manual/advanced.md

 <center><img src="../../figs/output_21_0.png" alt="scheme" style="width: 60%;">
 </figure>

-To evaluate event number, rember the parameter `t_range` in `sn.event` is the integration range of time interval and starts from $t_0=10$ seconds by default.
+To evaluate event number, remember the parameter `t_range` in `sn.event` is the integration range of time interval and starts from $t_0=10$ seconds by default.
 But it is not the case for Cas A as 350 years has passed.
 We shoud begin $t_0=350$ years and end with, say, 35 years after $t_0$.
 Hence,